bitwalker/distillery/docs/introduction/understanding_releases.md

 such as `config.exs`, `sys.config`, `vm.args`, as well as the shell script used to set up the environment and run the release - into a gzipped tarball for easy deployment.

-## Next Steps
+## Next steps

-Take a look at either the [Walkthrough](walkthrough.md) or [Comparisons](comparisons.md) pages for more introductory information.
-Otherwise, there are a number of topics available via the sidebar, and if you are unable to find what you are looking for, please open an issue [here](https://github.com/bitwalker/issues).
+You may want to take a look at one of the following next:

+  * See a walkthrough of deploying an application in [Walkthrough](walkthrough.md)
+  * See a walkthrough of deploying a Phoenix application in detail in [Phoenix Walkthrough](../guides/phoenix_walkthrough.md)
+  * Compare releases against other deployment tools you may know in [Comparisons](comparison.md)
+  * Check out one of our in-depth deployment guides by looking under Guides in the side bar